LIZW2019/DeepSignalplantPractise/README.md

 ```

 You will find the script "split_freq_file_by_5mC_motif.py" under the folder "DeepSignalplantPractise/lib/deepsignal-plant/scripts", which will be used in Step7.
+We also use $PATHofDeepSignalPlant to indicate the path for Deepsignal-plant download in the code.
+For example, In this case, $PATHofDeepSignalPlant = "DeepSignalplantPractise/lib/deepsignal-plant/scripts".

 The script "lib/python_scripts/met_level_bin.py" is used for bin methylation level calculation in Step8.
 The script "lib/python_scripts/chrom_met_visulization.py" is for methylation level distribution plot in Step9.